unoplatform/uno/doc/articles/features/working-with-accessibility.md

 accessibilitySettings.HighContrastScheme; // High Contrast White
 ```

-When the value of `WinRTFeatureConfiguration.Accessiblity.HighContrast` is changed, the `AccessibilitySettings.HighContrastChanged` event is raised.
+When the value of `WinRTFeatureConfiguration.Accessibility.HighContrast` is changed, the `AccessibilitySettings.HighContrastChanged` event is raised.

 ## Known issues